Alchemy

 Alchemists were geniuses, scholars, clowns, frauds, magicians, heretics, or saints, depending on the place and time – and who you asked.

 The classical Faust was an alchemist, amongst other things.
 He studied religion and alchemy and found no answers.
 He despaired of finding any though those routes.
-In his darkest moments he invoked the Devil, and struck a bargain.
+In his darkest moments he turned to magic, encountered a devil, and struck a bargain.

 In the old Egyptian alchemy, wisdom had had three parts: alchemy was one, and astrology was another.
 The ritual invocation of divine spirits (theurgy) was the third.
 The other, “dark” side of theurgy was goetia, which was the invocation of demons.